-My earliest encounter with death was when I was around 7 years of age; probably my hamster or goldfish had died, and I asked my mother what happens after we die.
-We had a non-religious home, and I’m not sure what I was expecting or hoping to hear, but it sure wasn’t her answer: “Nothing happens, just nothingness”, she replied casually.
+My earliest encounter with death was when I was around 6 years old and I asked my mother what happens after we die.
+We had a non-religious home, and I’m not sure what I was expecting or hoping to hear, but it sure wasn’t what she said: “Nothing happens, there’s just nothingness”, she replied casually.
 WAAAHH!
-That threw me into a panic and an existential crisis – I couldn’t even imagine “nothingness”, and would I be aware of being nothing?
+I was thrown into a panic and an existential crisis.
+The idea of “nothingness” frightened me – would I be aware of being nothing?
 Yikes.
 And a conversation would’ve been helpful, but I clearly got that she did not want to continue.
-The next encounter I remember was when my grandmother died and I saw my mother cry for the first time, so I knew something big had happened.
-Then, she wouldn’t let us go to the funeral because, I suppose, she was trying to protect us yet again from something or other.
-More than having wanted to go, I recall wondering why she didn’t want us to be there; later in my life, I’ve wondered who was she really trying to protect – it was the first time she let us see her cry, so I knew something big had happened.
+The next encounter was when my grandmother died and I saw my mother cry for the first time, so I knew something big had happened.
+Then, she wouldn’t let us go to the funeral because, I suppose, parents try to protect their children from… what – sadness?
+Real life…?

-I encountered this doula work in a roundabout way.
-After earning an M.S. degree in Education and working in human services and women’s health for several years, I had a homebirth 33 years ago; this existential experience changed who I was in a profound way – including deep reverence for what the human body is capable of.
-I came to believe in the value of providing adequate support to the mother and her baby through this most human, yet miraculous process.
-Since I was so impressed with myself and my ability to actually give birth at home to a beautiful, healthy daughter, I was spurred on to becoming a childbirth educator, which I did through Informed Birth & Parenting, and later a birth doula.
+I discovered doula work in a roundabout way.
+I earned an M.S. degree in Education and have worked in various health & human services and women’s health positions over the years.
+And then… I had a homebirth with my healthy and beautiful daughter; this existential experience changed who I was in a profound way, including deep reverence the human body’s innate wisdom.
+I was so impressed with myself and my ability to actually give birth naturally and at home, that I was spurred on to becoming a childbirth educator, and later a birth doula.
 I still attend births whenever I’m lucky enough to be invited!